audit-labs-audits/telcoin-network/README.md

 This is the same basic procedure used to create nodes on diffent machines (NOTE- do not use the instance option if not running on the same machine, it is to avoid port conflicts).

-Note that network operation is under heavy dev and somewhat rough right now but it should be possible to bring up a reliable test network.

-Once started you can use the RPC endpoint for any node with you favorate Ethereum tooling to test.
+Once started you can use the RPC endpoint for any node with your favorate Ethereum tooling to test.
 You will have test funds in your dev funds account set during config.
 The network can be restarted by shutting down, `killall telcoin-network` is good for this, deleting ./local-validators/ and rerunning the script.